The Best San Juan Mountains Elopement Guide (Updated for 2025)

 Spring in the San Juans is a slow burn.
 The lower elevations start to wake up in late April, but snow tends to linger in the high country through May and even into June.
 This season is for couples who don’t mind a little snow on the trail, muddy boots, and waterfalls that are roaring from snowmelt.

 Trails are less crowded, the air is fresh, and the mountains still wear their winter coats.
 Think dramatic snowy peaks in the distance and soft green valleys below.
-If you’re drawn to early-season peace and want to elope before the summer rush, late spring can be a gorgeous and underrated time.
+If you’re drawn to early-season peace and want to have your San Juan Mountains elopement before the summer rush, late spring can be a gorgeous and underrated time.

 💡 Best for: Eloping near Ridgway or Telluride at lower elevations, waterfall elopements, or cozy cabin elopements with snowy backdrops.